Unflavored Collagen Protein Powder, 3pk

 Additional information

-Collagen () is the main structural protein in the extracellular matrix found in the body's various connective tissues.
-As the main component of connective tissue, it is the most abundant protein in mammals, making up from 25% to 35% of the whole-body protein content.
-Collagen consists of amino acids bound together to form a triple helix of elongated fibril known as a collagen helix.
-It is mostly found in connective tissue such as cartilage, bones, tendons, ligaments, and skin.
-Vitamin C is vital for collagen synthesis, and Vitamin E improves the production of collagen.
+Collagen () is the main structural protein in the extracellular matrix of a body's various connective tissues.
+As the main component of connective tissue, it is the most abundant protein in mammals.
+25% to 35% of a mammalian body's protein content is collagen.
+Amino acids are bound together to form a triple helix of elongated fibril known as a collagen helix.
+The collagen helix is mostly found in connective tissue such as cartilage, bones, tendons, ligaments, and skin.
+Vitamin C is vital for collagen synthesis, while Vitamin E improves its production.

 Depending upon the degree of mineralization, collagen tissues may be rigid (bone) or compliant (tendon) or have a gradient from rigid to compliant (cartilage).
 Collagen is also abundant in corneas, blood vessels, the gut, intervertebral discs, and the dentin in teeth.
 In muscle tissue, it serves as a major component of the endomysium.
-Collagen constitutes one to two percent of muscle tissue and accounts for 6% of the weight of the skeletal muscle tissue.
-The fibroblast is the most common cell that creates collagen.
-Gelatin, which is used in food and industry, is collagen that has been irreversibly hydrolyzed using heat, basic solutions or weak acids.
+Collagen constitutes 1% to 2% of muscle tissue and accounts for 6% of the weight to skeletal muscle.
+The fibroblast is the most common cell creating collagen in a body.
+Gelatin, which is used in food and industry, is collagen that was irreversibly hydrolyzed using heat, basic solutions, or weak acids.

 Proteins are large biomolecules and macromolecules that comprise one or more long chains of amino acid residues.
 Proteins perform a vast array of functions within organisms, including catalysing metabolic reactions, DNA replication, responding to stimuli, providing structure to cells and organisms, and transporting molecules from one location to another.
 Proteins differ from one another primarily in their sequence of amino acids, which is dictated by the nucleotide sequence of their genes, and which usually results in protein folding into a specific 3D structure that determines its activity.